Coral Beauty Angelfish: Care, Size and Reef Safety

 Appearance & Color Variations

-The classic Coral Beauty boasts a stunning, deep royal blue or violet body and fins.
-This is contrasted by an intense yellow, orange, or reddish coloration that covers its head and chest, often extending partway down its belly.
+The classic Coral Beauty has a stunning, deep royal blue or violet body and fins, contrasted by intense yellow, orange, or reddish coloration covering the head and chest, often extending partway down the belly.
+Coloration varies by region of origin — Philippine and Indonesian specimens often show more orange, while Vanuatu fish may be more brilliant yellow.
+All varieties show faint, dark vertical barring and striking blue outlines on the dorsal, anal, and caudal fins.

 Aquarium Setup & Tank Requirements

-While they are a small species, Coral Beauties are active swimmers and can be territorial.
-A minimum tank size of 70 gallons is strongly recommended.
-A larger tank provides more stable water parameters and gives them ample territory to establish, reducing aggression towards tank mates.
+A stable and mature environment is key.
+Coral Beauties are active swimmers and can be territorial, so a minimum tank size of 70 gallons is strongly recommended — a larger tank provides more stable water parameters and reduces aggression toward tank mates.
+An abundance of live rock, with caves, overhangs, and crevices, provides essential security and a constant food source from grazing.

 Water Parameters